Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Methods and Concepts

-The GSB contribution does not depend on $t_2$.
-Indeed, the system is prepared in the ground state and the correlation function computed after the excitation remains the same regardless of the waiting time.
+The GSB contribution does not depend on $t_2$ in the particular case of the time-dependent transient absorption spectra when computed by using the response for $t_1 = 0$, making a grid only along $t_2$ and $t_3$ and assuming impulsive laser pulses.
+Such a situation is discussed in the authoritative book by Mukamel (chapter 11).\cite{Mukamel1995} In the HEOM case, the system is in the ground state and the bath is at equilibrium (with nil ADOS).
+Whatever the value of $t_2$, the total system remains the same as before the excitation and the following correlation function does not change.
+Within a wavepacket approach, the system is either described by an eigenstate or by a Boltzmann mixture of eigenstates, and only a phase is varying with $t_2$ without any effect on the spectrum, as expected.
+Note that, for our 2D-spectroscopy simulations, the responses (rephasing and non-rephasing) are computed for grids along $t_1$ and $t_3$ and the GSB is not taken as a constant.
 Thus, $\sigma^{\text{GSB}}$ corresponds to the absorption spectrum of the linear response up to an arbitrary factor, which diseappears when normalizing.
-Similarly, the ESE contribution evolves towards the stationary emission spectrum of the linear response when $t_2$ becomes sufficiently long.
-Using the ${R}_{1}({t}_{3},{t},0)$ response involves a specific initial state but the new equilibrated thermal state for long $t_2$ is in principle independent on the initial state.
+Similarly, the ESE contribution evolves towards the stationary emission spectrum of the linear response when the delay $t$ ($t_2$) becomes sufficiently long.
+Using the ${R}^{\text{ESE}}({t}_{3},{t},0)$ response involves a specific initial superposed state but the new equilibrated thermal state for long $t_2$ is in principle independent on the initial state.
 Both the absorption and emission spectra of the linear response are limiting cases of the time-dependent approach.

+Integrated signals over the $\omega$ ($\omega_3$) frequency contain quite significant fingerprints of the dynamics within the excited manifold.
+In addition, they are easy to compute via the response functions since one has

+$S^\text{ESE}(t)$ gives the surface area of the emission spectrum.
+As ${R}^{\text{GSB}}(0,t,0)$ does not depend on the delay $t$, it is just a constant and $S^\text{ESE}(t)$ is the main component.
+When the main active excited states are populated by different transition dipole components, polarization-sensitive detection of these integrated signals may provide different types of information about the energy transfer.
+As illustrated below, the diagonal cases, ${S}^{\text{TA}}_{\text{XX}}(t)$ or ${S}^{\text{TA}}_{\text{YY}}(t)$, are linked to the decay of the electronic coherence in a purely dephasing case or of the the population or both.
+An off-diagonal case, ${S}^{\text{TA}}_{\text{YX}}(t)$ or ${S}^{\text{TA}}_{\text{XY}}(t)$, probes the increase of population in the final state.
+Finally, by combining detection signals with parallel or perpendicular polarizations, one gets insight into the rotation of the polarization by the anisotropy decay signal,